Source Column Transformation

 • Computed column can be the same as source column, new column, or any other column in same table.

-• If computed-column-datatype is not specified and computed-column does not exist in Source table, then Replicant will use the datatype of source-column.
+• If you don’t specify computed-column-datatype and computed-column does not exist in source table, then Replicant uses the data type of source-column.

-• If computed-column exists in Source table, then Replicant will use the datatype of source-column.
+• If computed-column exists in source table, then Replicant uses the datatype of source-column.

 Limitations #

 • Column can be a part of source-column, computed-column in only one operation.
-For example, if column F is part of modulo operation as a source-column or computed-column, then it cannot be used in any other operation.
+For example, if column F is part of modulo operation as a source-column or computed-column, then you can’t use column F in any other operation.

 • Certain operations support specific data types only.
-For example, the modulo operation can be performed on numeric types only.
+For example, the modulo operation only works with numeric types.

-• Only supported for snapshot, realtime and full mode for now.
+• Only supported for snapshot, realtime and full mode.

 Running Replicant #